Legend of the White Horse: History of the production

 Polish-born U.S. producer Alina Szpak, using her recently completed family feature, Brothers of the Wilderness, as an entrée to return to Poland, and with the aim of helping to ease the thaw of Cold War relations as the country was just coming out of martial law, in 1984 she and her husband/partner Robert Fleet approached the country's official film agency, Film Polski and, in co-operation with Film Unit Perspektywa (Zespoł Perspectywa) developed the first U.S.-Poland feature film co-production (not services-for-hire), producing White Dragon (aka Biały Smok aka Legend of the White Horse aka White Horse, Dark Dragon) for her own company, Legend Productions under the aegis White Dragon Productions, Inc. The fantasy-adventure feature, valued at a 1985 budget of US$11 million and starring American and Polish actors (Christopher Lloyd, Dee Wallace, Soon-Tek Oh, Kazimierz Kaczor), was purchased in pre-production by CBS Theatrical Productions.
 Released in 1987 in Poland, it was the #2 grossing theatrical film of the year, after E.T.
 In the U.S., although White Dragon had already been pre-sold to 100 international markets during production in 1985-86, a corporate takeover of CBS by Laurence Tisch resulted in the entire feature film division being closed; the feature was subsequently renamed Legend of the White Horse and sold via Fox Video; due to a settlement with CBS, it is currently under digital distribution by Legend 44 as White Horse, Dark Dragon.

+Reception

+In Poland Dorota Malinowska reviewed it for Fantastyka (10/87, s.
+64).